beachygreg/RestModelGenerator/README.md

 RestModelGenerator
 ==================

-You can use this tool to define a rest model and generate source code for various languages.
+This tool is intended for developers of REST applications.
+It will generate simple objects that can represend the json you rest interface accepts.
+This tool is not limited to rest, it is intended to generate data type objects for any purpose.

-A simple syntax is used to define your objects used in your json.
-Once you have created these objects you can generate you code as required.
+A simple syntax is used to define your objects.
+Once you have created these model definition files you can generate your code as required.

 Currently supported languages are: